abhimanyuPathania/lyrico/README.rst

     - ABC(acoustic)
     - ABC(live version)

-  the download will fail.
+  the download might fail.
 Sometimes artist-name or title contain characters like '?'.
 For this, Windows won't be able to create the text file as it is a restricted character.
 But the lyrics will be downloaded anyways and saved to tag if ``save_to_tag`` is enabled.

 - **windows console** - If you are using Windows, like me, you must use some other font than the default 'raster fonts' in the command prompt to view in-prompt logging for songs using other characters than English in their metadata.